craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 10 - "In Vallaki"

 Our investigation into the Missing Bones continues.
 The Altar-boy, *Yeska*, told someone and will not reveal to whom.
+The Fater of the Church believes the grave-keeper might have something to do with this.